califano-lab/ARACNe3/README.md

 ## Tracking Progress

 Whenever a significant change is made to an existing module of this program, test results are noted in the git commit notes.
 Standardized comparisons with the Java `ARACNe-AP` are also found in the `test/` directory.
-The results reflect runtime performance of the most recent version of ARACNe3 or the given executable.
+The results reflect runtime performance of the most recent version of `ARACNe3` or a given executable.
 Tests were run on a computer with the specifications listed below.

 ## System Information
 | System Feature | Value |